EventStore/documentation/docs/server/v20/server/networking/http.md

 # HTTP configuration

 HTTP is the primary protocol for EventStoreDB.
-It is used gRPC communication and HTTP APIs (management, gossip and diagnostics).
+It is used in gRPC communication and HTTP APIs (management, gossip and diagnostics).

 Unlike for [TCP protocol](./tcp.md), there is no separation between internal and external communication.
 The HTTP endpoint always binds to the IP address configured in the `ExtIp` setting.